-8. Fishing activities in Interim Protected Areas (CMM 2020/01)
+8. Fishing activities in Interim Protected Areas (CMM 01-2020)

-Annex 3 of SIOFA CMM 2020/01 lists five Interim Protected Areas (IPAs) and their coordinates (Figure 26).
-These areas were first instituted in 2018 with SIOFA CMM2018/01, which entered into force on the 10th of August 2018, and CCPs are provisionally required to apply the some restrictions
+Annex 3 of SIOFA CMM 01-2020 lists five Interim Protected Areas (IPAs) and their coordinates (Figure 26).
+These areas were first instituted in 2018 with SIOFA CMM 01-2018, which entered into force on the 10th of August 2018, and CCPs are provisionally required to apply the some restrictions to fisheries until the adoption of a dedicated research and management plan, referred to in paragraph 6 e of SIOFA CMM 01-2020.

-According to SIOFA CMM 2020/01, When the Meeting of the Parties adopts a revised SIOFA protocol for protected area designation after advice from the Scientific Committee arising from its review referred to in paragraph 6 d., the Meeting of the Parties shall also review Annex 3 of this CMM, taking into account advice of the Scientific Committee.
+According to SIOFA CMM 01-2020, When the Meeting of the Parties adopts a revised SIOFA protocol for protected area designation after advice from the Scientific Committee arising from its review referred to in paragraph 6 d., the Meeting of the Parties shall also review Annex 3 of this CMM, taking into account advice of the Scientific Committee.